metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.48.0

+- `metabase.driver/current-db-time`, deprecated in 0.34, and related methods and helper functions, have been removed.
+  Implement `metabase.driver/db-default-timezone` instead.

+- `metabase.driver.sql-jdbc.sync.interface/db-default-timezone`, a helper for writing
+  `metabase.driver/db-default-timezone` implementations for JDBC-based drivers, has been deprecated, and will be removed in 0.51.0 or later.
+You can easily implement `metabase.driver/db-default-timezone` directly, and use `metabase.driver.sql-jdbc.execute/do-with-connection-with-options` to get a `java.sql.Connection` for a Database.

 ## Metabase 0.47.0

 - A new driver feature has been added: `:schemas`.
 This feature signals whether the database organizes tables in